webroo/backbone-baseview/README.md

 }
 ```

-And then in your template:
+And then in the template:

     <p>Hello {{user.name}}, you are {{age}} years old</p>

 ### Swapping templates

-Using a function for `template` is also useful, it allows you to change the template that's rendered:
+You can also use this feature for the `template` function:

 ```javascript
 template: function() {